mahlberg-lab/clic/docs/clicanalysis.rst

 .. figure:: images/figure-analysis-subsets-kwicgrouper-criedscreamedsobbed.png
    :alt: figure-analysis-subsets-kwicgrouper-criedscreamedsobbed

-   **Figure:** The search span of the Subset KWICGrouper applies to the subset; not to the co-text
+   The search span of the Subset KWICGrouper applies to the subset; not to the co-text

 .. rubric:: Manage tag columns